ArisGr/Mallocing/README.md

 cd Mallocing
 ```

-Then compile the desired file using the necessary flags, like this (example for custom_mallocs.c):
+Then compile the desired file using the necessary flags, like this (example for algo.c):

 ```bash
 g++ -shared -fPIC -o libalgo.so algo.c new.cpp  -ldl -lmemkind